ranfysvalle02/shapeclassifer-cnn/README.md

-# Learning Shape Classification from Scratch using a Convolutional Neural Network
+# Shape Up: Classifying Geometric Patterns with CNNs

 ## What is a Convolutional Neural Network (CNN)?